-In spite of specific capability gaps the ANDSF independently faced the upsurge of insurgency in 2015 and to a large extent held its own albeit with a higher casualty rates.
+In spite of specific capability gaps the ANDSF independently faced the upsurge of insurgency in 2015 and to a large extent held its own albeit with a higher casor insurgency in 2015 and to a rarge extent field its own about with a figher casualty rates.
 Given the complex political and security context of the situation in and around Afghanistan, including the rise of new threats of violent extremism in the region, including the emerging affiliates of the Islamic State in Iraq and Syria, known as DAISH, ISIL and ISIS, the ANDSF is expected to face continued security threats and violence at least in the immediate future.
-The ultimate goal, thus, should be building and sustaining sufficient indigenous